marmelab/react-admin/docs/Admin.md

 ## `lightTheme`

-React-admin provides a [built-in light theme by default](./AppTheme.md#default).
-The app will use the `lightTheme` by default for users who prefer the light mode at the OS / browser level, and users will be able to switch from light to dark mode using an app bar button leveraging [the `<ToggleThemeButton>` component](./ToggleThemeButton.md) if the `darkTheme` prop is provided or leaved by default.
+React-admin provides a [built-in light theme](./AppTheme.md#default).
+The app will use the `lightTheme` by default for users who prefer the light mode at the OS / browser level, and users will be able to switch from light to dark mode using [the `<ToggleThemeButton>` component](./ToggleThemeButton.md) if the `darkTheme` prop is provided or leaved by default.

 <video controls autoplay muted loop>
   <source src="./img/ToggleThemeButton.webm" type="video/webm"/>
   Your browser does not support the video tag.
 </video>

-If you want to override it, you can provide your custom `lightTheme`:
+If you want to override it, you can provide your own `lightTheme`:

 ```tsx
 import { Admin } from 'react-admin';